ryanklaiber/Possible/README.md

 Expansions

-1. Panning for gold functions (removal of sentences with no trail marks)
+1. Panning for gold functions (removal of sentences with no trail marks).
+If panning for gold is performed, it is important that the actor and receiver remain the same.
+If the actor/receiver/both are changed after gold panning, important data may have been lost due to the original gold panning that may have been able to be used in the pv calculations with the new actor/receiver combination.
+To prevent this and use one set of data with multiple actors/receivers, copies of data tables can be made to be used as actor/receiver specific data tables.
 2. internet connectivity (allows the program to access the internet to obtain input data)
 3. future prediction (begins with searching all if-will sentences and checking if the if is true, proceeds similar to creation using root if-will sentences (maybe - not totally thought through).
 4. action effect prediction (based on one if, lists the then and all then statements of branching if-then sentences - if the then is a part-of a further branches if, it checks for truth of all  other parts before listing the then)